Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: LDA features maximize squared Mahalanobis distances

-Next, we consider the case of two Gaussians with zero mean and different covariances.
-Like in Section~\ref{apd:bayes_error}, we examine 2D distributions with diagonal covariance matrices, that is, $\Sigmab_i = \mathbf{D} = \mathrm{diag}(\sigma_1^2,\sigma_2^2)$ and $\Sigmab_j = \mathbf{I}$ (note that the results for the Fisher-Rao distance are the same as in Figure~\ref{fig:bayes2D}).

-Again, the three distances behave differently (Figure~\ref{fig:distances_comp2}).
-The Hellinger distance is bounded between 0 and 1, while the Bhattacharyya and Fisher-Rao distances are unbounded.
-One interesting pattern is that whereas the contours of the Fisher-Rao distance are circles (as expected from its formula), the contours of the Hellinger and Bhattacharyya distances are more circular closer to the origin, but grow more square farther from the origin.

-Other interesting patterns can be observed in the curves at the slices of the 2D space (indicated by colored dashed lines in the first row of Figure~\ref{fig:distances_comp2}).
-For the Fisher-Rao distance, the curve at the slice through the origin $\log_{10}(\sigma_2^2)=0$ (black line) is shaped like the absolute value function.
-But the slices at different values of $\log_{10}(\sigma_2^2)$ have different shapes, becoming shallower at the origin.
-On the other hand, for the Bhattacharyya distance the slices are just shifted versions of each other.
-This observation can be explained by the following alternaive expression for the Bhattacharyya distance in the zero-mean Gaussian case

-where $\lambda_k$ are the generalized eigenvalues of $(\Psib_i,\Psib_j)$, and in this case, $\lambda_k = \sigma_k^2$.
-It is easy to see from this formula that the contribution of each $\sigma_k^2$ to the distance is independent of the value of the other $\sigma_{k'}^2$'s, explaining why the slices are just shifted versions of each other.
-It is interesting to note that in Figure~\ref{fig:bayes2D}, the curves at the different slices for both the accuracy and the log-odds correct show an interaction between the two parameters, closer to the behavior of the Fisher-Rao distance.

-These results illustrate some of the differences between the Fisher-Rao distance and other distances.
-Particularly, in the multi-class case, where the sum of the pairwise distances is not necessarily a good proxy for multi-class discriminability, it is important to consider how different distance functions weight the different pairwise distances.
-The Fisher-Rao distance seems to have some desirable properties in this regard.
-Ultimately, it might be an empirical question what distance is best suited for a particular application.

-\section{LDA FEATURES MAXIMIZE SQUARED MAHALANOBIS DISTANCES}
+\section{LDA features maximize squared Mahalanobis distances}

-In this section, we prove that Linear Discriminant Analysis (LDA) maximizes the squared Mahalanobis distances between classes when the classes are homoscedastic Gaussians.
-Because the Mahalanobis distance equals the Fisher-Rao distance along the submanifold of Gaussians with equal covariance\footnote{This is not the same as the Fisher-Rao distance along the general manifold of Gaussian distributions.}, this also means that LDA maximizes the pairwise Fisher-Rao (squared) distances between classes, and that it is thus closely related to SQFA.
+Here, we prove that Linear Discriminant Analysis (LDA) maximizes the squared Mahalanobis distances between classes when the classes are homoscedastic Gaussians.
+The Mahalanobis distance equals the Fisher-Rao distance along the submanifold of Gaussians with equal covariance\footnote{This is not the same as the Fisher-Rao distance along the general manifold of Gaussian distributions.}, which means that LDA maximizes the pairwise Fisher-Rao (squared) distances between classes along that submanifold.

 For a labeled random variable $\mathbf{x} \in \mathbb{R}^n$ with class labels $y \in \{1,\ldots,c\}$, the goal of LDA is to find the filters $\F \in \mathbb{R}^{n \times m}$ such that the variable $\mathbf{z} = \F^T\mathbf{x}$ maximizes the between-class scatter relative to the within-class scatter.
 This is typically formulated as maximizing the Fisher criterion